BEHIND THE SCENES

 EST's work under the guidance of Paramedic Logistics Superintendents and a Paramedic Logistics Commander to ensure the daily processing of all front-line vehicles.
 This team helps paramedics to achieve an optimal response capability while following all applicable policies from the City of Ottawa, Regional Base Hospital and Ministry of Health.

 Every EST undergoes 3 weeks of initial on-the-job training.
-Throughout their career, an EST will also undergo semi-annual training and development sessions, advanced driver training and receive ongoing speciality training where applicable.
+Throughout their career, an EST will also undergo semi-annual training and development sessions, advanced driver training and receive ongoing specialty training where applicable.
 ESTs have a profound ability to multi-task, have extreme attentiveness to detail, work efficiently as a team and must be able to meet tight deadlines and strict deployment criteria.
 ESTs know that any errors can have implications on both paramedics and patient care.

 Equipment & Supply Technician tasks and skills